How to submit data

 - Assemblies: see here the metadata required for each type of assembly.

 - Targeted sequences: many types of sequence can be submitted using a checklist.
 Checklist submission allows you to avoid having to create the flatfile record manually.
 Therefore, please check the list of available sequence checklists to determine whether one of them meets the needs of your submission.
-You can also download the sequence metadata schema as a spreadsheet.

 - Other analysis: see here the metadata required for each type of analysis.